nh-404/Python-Installation-Guide-for-Linux-Users./README.md

-# Python installation on Linux
+# -Python Installation Guide for Linux Users

-- Python installation guide for linux user.
-This document describes how to install Pyrhon3 on Ubuntu or debain) based Linux system.
+- This document describes how to install Python3 on Ubuntu or Debian-based Linux systems.

 # Installation Process

-- First of all you should confrom about python3 installation.
-Is still python3 installed on your system...?
+- First of all, you should confirm whether Python3 is installed on your system.

 # Installation check

-- open your linux terminal or press and hold (Alt + Ctrl + T). then run follwing this command
+- Open your Linux terminal by pressing and holding (Alt + Ctrl + T), then run the following command:

  ```
  python3 --version